quicwg/multipath/draft-lmbdhk-quic-multipath.md

 {{QUIC-TRANSPORT}} allows for closing of connections if they stay idle for too long.
 The connection idle timeout in multipath QUIC is defined as "no packet received on any path for the duration of the idle timeout".
-It means that if all paths remain idle for the idle timeout, the connection is implicitly closed.

 When only one path is available, servers MUST follow the specifications in {{QUIC-TRANSPORT}}.

-When more than one path is available, servers shall monitor the arrival of non-probing packets on the available paths.
+When more than one path is
+available, servers shall monitor the arrival of non-probing packets on the available paths.
 Servers SHOULD stop sending traffic on paths through where no non-probing packet was received in the last 3 path